HangGao/HangGao.github.io/index.md

 layout: default
 ---

-This article was a brief translation of the blog post [Nine levels of EM algorithm](http://mp.weixin.qq.com/s/NbM4sY93kaG5qshzgZzZIQ) by Chunqi Shi.
+This article is a brief translation of the blog post [<Nine levels of EM algorithm>](http://mp.weixin.qq.com/s/NbM4sY93kaG5qshzgZzZIQ) by Chunqi Shi.
 It aims at providing a clear view of understanding of EM algorithm.
 In specific, Shi divides his understanding of EM algorithm into 9 levels.
 If you have any question or doubt about this article, pls contact me @ hanggao1@umbc.edu

 # [](#header-1) 9 Levels of EM Algorithm Comprehension
 1. EM is E + M